nuwavetech/nonstop-integration-showcase/service/README.md

 + sg-transaction-template-id - The SendGrid email template ID for payment notifications.
 + sg-card-status-template-id - The SendGrid email template ID for card status notifications.

-The LightWave Server API is configured to use the value of the =ACME-PATHMON DEFINE as the Pathmon process name.
+The LightWave Server API is configured to use the value of the =NSIS-PATHMON DEFINE as the Pathmon process name.
 This DEFINE is set by the SETENV macro.
 The LightWave Server instance must be restarted with this DEFINE set in order to for the DEFINE to recognized.

 ### SMS Configuration
 If using SMS notifications, the SETENV file must be updated with your Twilio SMS account information, and the TWAUTH file must be updated with the SMS API credentials.
 These credentials are supplied as the Twilio \<Account SID\>:\<Auth Token\> encoded as a base64 string.
 For more information see the [TWAUTH](./resources/twauth.txt) template file and [Request Authentication and Signing](https://docs.nuwavetech.com/lightwave-client/1.2.7/request-authentication-and-signing#id-(1.2.7_r4)RequestAuthenticationandSigning-GenericAuthorizationHeaderwithToken) in the LightWave Client documentation.